DiegoDev404/DiegoDev404/README.md

-## Hi! 👋 I'm Diego
+## Hi! 👋 I'm Diego Hernández

-I am a passionate developer focused on creating efficient and scalable solutions.
-I am always learning new technologies and improving my skills.
+🌟 Passionate Software Developer dedicated to crafting efficient and scalable solutions.
+Constantly exploring new technologies and enhancing my skill set to stay ahead in the fast-paced tech world.

+---

+## 🚀 Experience

-3+ Years of experience
+3+ Years of experience in the software development industry, specializing in backend development and system integrations.

 ---

 ## 🔧 Technologies I use:

 🐍 Python, Django, FastAPI, Odoo ERP
 🖥️ Docker
 🗄️ PostgreSQL, MongoDB